Skip to main content

 I remember when I was at school the first thing we did after hanging up our coats was to sit at our desks and write out our weekly spellings, on a Friday morning we would always have a spelling test.
 I was a great speller at school and I often wonder if my reliance of spellcheckers and auto correct has led to a decline in my spelling ability.
 Maybe it is just age, how is your spelling now compared to when you were at school?

 There are at least two recent research papers which suggest that writing things by hand helps us to memorise them.
 As a paper planner type with a love of stationery I found this really interesting.
 The University of Tokyo paper from (2021) says brain activity is stronger when writing on paper compared to a tablet and second paper from the Norwegian University of Science and Technology (2024) calls writing by hand a learning strategy because of the complex neural connectivity patterns that it creates.
-I always knew I needed to write things down to remember them, even today I still write notes to myself with important deatils that I don't want to forget.
+I always knew I needed to write things down to remember them, even today I still write notes to myself with important details that I don't want to forget.
 Placing value on handwriting for spelling retention is why the read, cover, write, check test memorisation strategy is still a mainstay in my spelling toolbox.

 You May Also Like